AnneKitsune/inventory-managoat/README.md

 ## Basic Usage
 inventory_managoat [FLAGS] [OPTIONS] <SUBCOMMAND>

+## Author
+This software was written by Jojolepro.
+Documentation was reviewed by Nikekson.
+Support my work on [Patreon](https://www.patreon.com/jojolepro)!

 ## DESCRIPTION
 Inventory Managoat is a command-line based inventory manager.
 It is used to keep a list of "things" (usually physical items) that you own.